ingrammicro-xvantage/xi-sdk-go/docs/PriceAndAvailabilityResponseInnerAvailability.md

 HasAvailabilityByWarehouse returns a boolean if a field has been set.

+### SetAvailabilityByWarehouseNil

+`func (o *PriceAndAvailabilityResponseInnerAvailability) SetAvailabilityByWarehouseNil(b bool)`

+ SetAvailabilityByWarehouseNil sets the value for AvailabilityByWarehouse to be an explicit nil

+### UnsetAvailabilityByWarehouse
+`func (o *PriceAndAvailabilityResponseInnerAvailability) UnsetAvailabilityByWarehouse()`

+UnsetAvailabilityByWarehouse ensures that no value is present for AvailabilityByWarehouse, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)